juntaow0/LogisimCPU/README.md

 # LogisimCPU
-Y86 CPU made using Logisim\n
+Y86 CPU made using Logisim

-Requires Logism to use the circuit\n test instructions need to be converted to memories using the two .C file\n
+Requires Logism to use the circuit

+test instructions need to be converted to memories using the two .C file